-Born in 1970, Mr Vucic joined Vojislav Seselj's Radical Party in 1993.
-From 1998-2000, he served as minister of information in a government that loyally backed hard-line nationalist President Milosevic.
+Born in 1970, Mr Vucic joined the Radical Party of ultra-nationalist Vojislav Seselj in 1993, and served as information minister in 1998-2000 in a government that loyally backed hard-line nationalist President Milosevic.

-Along with current President Nikolic, he was one of those who in 2008 left the Radicals to found the more moderate Progressive Party.
+Along with future President Nikolic, in 2008 he left the Radicals to found the more moderate Progressive Party.

 Mr Vucic won a landslide victory in early parliamentary elections in March 2014, and pledged a radical overhaul of Serbia's ailing economy and an accelerated drive towards EU membership.